issamoxix/issamoxix/README.md

 ### Hi there, I'm Issam Haidaoui - aka issamoxix 👋

 ## I'm a Physics Student, Developer and a Data Science enthusiast
-- 🌱 I’m currently learning Machine Learning & docker
+- 🌱 I’m currently learning Machine Learning
 - 💬 Ask me about anything :)

 ### Connect with me: